PaulMainwood/PairedComparisons.jl/README.md

 Example to start using an incremental algorithm:
 ```
-elo = Elo(kfac = 85.0, default_rating = 1500.0)  # A convenience function to start with an empty dictionary.
-Elo() provides some default values
+# Initialise a fresh Elo struct, with default values
+elo = Elo()

-fit!(elo, games1) # Fit elo ratings given the games1 DataFrame (from above)
+# Fit elo ratings given the games1 DataFrame (from above)
+fit!(elo, games1)

-predict(elo, 1, 2) # Give a probability for player 1 to beat player 2
+# Give a probability for player 1 to beat player 2
+predict(elo, 1, 2)
 ```
 Glicko works exactly the same, but will need the DataFrame games2 as Glicko relies on ratings periods to work.